Thegamerdude1010/RubysAdventure-COP3003Project/README.md

 Although most of the code will be from the tutorial, I plan on customizing the game to make it in my own style.

 ## Citations
-I used the "Ruby's Adventure: 2D Beginner" tutorial from the Unity Learn website.
+I am using the "Ruby's Adventure: 2D Beginner" tutorial from the Unity Learn website.
 The publisher is Unity Technologies.
 The tutorial can be found here: https://learn.unity.com/project/ruby-s-2d-rpg.

 ## Features